How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each gram of ointment contains acyclovir 50 mg.
+Each gram of ointment contains 50 mg of acyclovir.
 Nonmedicinal ingredient: polyethylene glycol base.

 How should I use this medication?